aj-stein-nist/draft-moriarty-attestationsets/draft-moriarty-attestationsets.md

 Thank you to Nick Grobelney, Dell Technologies, for your review and contribution to separate out the policy and measurement sets.
 Thank you, Samant Kakarla and Huijun Xie from Dell Technologies, for your detailed review and corrections on boot process details.
 Section 3 has been contributed by Rudy Bauer from Dell as well and an author will be added on the next revision.
+IANA section added in version 7 by Kathleen Moriarty, expanding the claims registered and adding a proposed registry to define policy and measurement sets.